 Calcium stones; Nephrolithiasis

-An assessment of diet and over-the-counter vitamins and supplements can be useful in determining nutritional recommendations that may be helpful in preventing kidney stones from recurring.
+An assessment of diet and over-the-counter vitamins and supplements can be useful in determining dietary recommendations that may be helpful in preventing kidney stones from recurring.

 Preventive drug therapy is matched to the exact type of stone formation.
-For some types of stones, this can be highly effective with a success rate of over 80%.
+For some types of stones, this can be highly effective.

 Kidney stones are hard, solid particles that form in the urinary tract.
 In many cases, the stones are very small and can pass out of the body without any problems.
 However, if a stone (even a small one) blocks the flow of urine, excruciating pain may result, and prompt medical treatment may be needed.